Make sure you are in the right directory (folder) in your terminal

 Section 2: Typesetting

-LATEX and all the ancillary programs write a transcript of what goes, and this will be shown in the window as well as being written into a log file.
+LATEX and all the other programs mentioned above write a transcript (log) of what they do, and your editor may choose to show you this in the window as well.

 Exercise — Running LATEX in a terminal or console window